Oscar Romero Scholars Program

 Romero Scholars participate in the program with the understanding that they will commit to work in or on behalf of the Archdiocese of Chicago for at least three years after their graduation.
-The deadline for application is March 15, 2013.
+Please check back for the next application deadline.

 Romero Scholars participate in formation activities designed to enhance their own spirituality and integrate spiritual formation, academic understanding, and practical ministerial skills.
 All of these activities take place within the context of the Hispanic and Latino cultures in Chicago.
 This formation consists of monthly theological reflection with other scholars, retreats, and participation in special events at CTU.

 - Master of Arts in Pastoral Studies (M.A.P.S.) — Provides education in the basic theological disciplines as a focus for developing selected pastoral skills.

 - Master of Divinity (M.Div.) — Prepares candidates for pastoral leadership in a pluralistic world through a variety of ministerial contexts.

 - Master of Arts (M.A.)
 (Theology) — There are two types of Master of Arts (Theology) degrees offered at CTU – the general academic M.A. and the research M.A.

 - Doctor of Ministry (D.Min.) — a generalist ministerial degree designed for people with rich experience in ministry who wish to wed that experience with strong theoretical work.